Yves Berthelot, Vice Provost for International Initiatives

 Dr. Colin Potts, the vice provost for undergraduate education oversees offices and programs affecting undergraduate education including the Center for Career Discovery and Development, the Honors Program, the Center for Academic Enrichment, Serve-Learn-Sustain and the Center for Academic Success.
 Dr. Potts sits on the President’s Cabinet and represents Georgia Tech’s undergraduate academic affairs to the University System of Georgia Board of Regents and the Association of American Universities (AAU), among other constituencies.
 He also evaluates and approves academic policies affecting undergraduate students and proposals for all undergraduate courses and programs.
 In 1992 he joined the Georgia Tech College of Computing as a faculty member in what is now the School of Interactive Computing.
 His research over the past 25 years has spanned the fields of requirements engineering, software design methods, human-computer interaction and information privacy.
 Potts has been responsible for designing and teaching courses in software engineering, human-computer interaction design and evaluation and the social and ethical implications of information technology.
 He has taught at the undergraduate, master’s and doctoral levels; professional development seminars; and evening courses.
 His passion, however, is undergraduate education - for which he received the 2010 William “Gus” Baird Faculty Teaching Award and the 2012 Eichholz Faculty Teaching Award.
 He frequently teaches introductory courses in computer science to non-majors.

-The duties of assistant provost include oversight of the process to address and resolve student, parent, administrator, and faculty member inquiries, complaints, and grievances, interpretation and enforcement of policies and rules; interpersonal disputes among stated parties; allegations of academic, scholarly, or research misconduct; and other academic concerns in compliance with policies and procedures.
+The duties of the associate vice provost include the interpretation and enforcement of Georgia Tech policies and rules and the grievances, complaints, and inquiries by administrators, faculty, staff, and students, including allegations of academic, scholarly, or research misconduct, and other academic issues concerning compliance with policies and procedures.